Tumbling Machine For Polishing Stones - Everything You Need To Know

 You work your way up through the grit grades (like sandpaper and polishing papers) starting with coarse - 80 grade to fine - 400 grade.
 Each grit should be handled carefully to ensure you don’t get any stray particles from one grade mixed in with another as this could cause scratches when you are trying to smooth the surfaces with tumbling.

 With a bit of practice you’ll soon learn which grit to use and for how long.
 It should be noted that when you are tumbling a number of items at one time, you should choose stones or glass of a similar size and hardness.

-The polish is a very fine zinc oxide paste which is used as the final stage of tumbling glass and stones to bring your work to a gloss finish.
+The polish is a pumice powder that is used as the final stage of tumbling glass and stones to bring your work to a gloss finish.
 It is worth remembering that polishing is the final step in the tumbling process, it won’t remove any scratches left from previous stages of tumbling.

 You can fit roughly 20 large-ish stones in the barrel - but it really does depend on the size of the stones.
 The more tumbling you do the better you will be able to gauge how many stones to put in at once.
 The largest stone you should polish is about 4cm in diameter.